smherwig/phoenix-keyserver/README.md

 Makefiles if this is not the case.

-Next, download and build the keyserver.
+Download and build the keyserver, `nsmserver`:

 ```
 cd ~/src